pjckoch/ROS-Robotic-Infant-Eyes/README.md

 ## Notes

 - If running the visual system over distributed machines that are connected over WiFi, it is recommendable to use compressed image streams due to bandwidth limitations.
-- Therefore the processing nodes are started with the parameter  `image_transport:=compressed`.
+- Therefore the processing nodes are launched with the parameter  `image_transport:=compressed` by default.
 - However, for stereo matching, this did not work.
 The stereo matcher keeps subscribing to the raw image stream.
 - Hence, a republisher is used which runs on the machine that does the processing.
 It subscribes to the compressed image stream and republishes it in raw format for the stereo matcher